basementuniverse/kanbn/README.md

-# KANBN
+# Kanbn

-A CLI kanban application.
+A CLI kanban board application.

+Documentation can be found [here](./docs/index.md).

 ## Installation